scottadkin/UTstats-client-side-screenshots-plugin/README.md

 # UTstats client side screenshots plugin

-Utstats screenshots is a plugin for UTStats(Version 428) for the original Unreal Tournament, that adds match screenshots for support gametypes, on match report pages.
+Utstats screenshots is a plugin for UTStats(Version 428) for the original Unreal Tournament, this plugin adds match screenshots for support gametypes on match report pages.